YahyaNaq/INTENSIVE-PROGRAMMING-UNIT/README.md

 # INTENSIVE PROGRAMMING UNIT
-This repositery comprises of 100+ challenging computer programs for beginners
+This repositery comprises of 100+ challenging python programs for beginners